pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 ## Updating a Curler Profile

-If you previously registered for a league, competition, or product you probably have a curler profile in our system.
+If you previously registered for a league, competition, or product you probably have a profile in our system.
 You can make changes to your profile at any time following these steps.

 Make sure you login with the same email address you used to create the profile, or an email address that is associated with the profile (primary or secondary email for the curler).
 If you aren't, then you won't be able to see or make changes to your curler profile.